moesnow/Linux-Server-Config/README.md

 # Linux-Server-Config

-Configure a new Linux server with essential setup instructions and scripts
+Set up your new Linux server on Debian with essential instructions and scripts.

 ## Install Essential Tools